Lymph node: Swelling

 Lymph node enlargement or swelling is known as lymphadenopathy.
 Swelling may be due to many causes, including infections, tumors, autoimmune disease, drug reactions, diseases such as amyloidosis and sarcoidosis, or because of lymphoma or leukemia.
 Depending on the cause, swelling may be painful, particularly if the expansion is rapid and due to an infection or inflammation.
-Lymph node enlargement may be localised to an area, which might suggest a local source of infection or a tumour in that area that has spread to the lymph node.
-It may also be generalised, which might suggest infection, connective tissue or autoimmune disease, or a malignancy of blood cells such as a lymphoma or leukaemia.
+Lymph node enlargement may be localized to an area, which might suggest a local source of infection or a tumour in that area that has spread to the lymph node.
+It may also be generalized, which might suggest infection, connective tissue or autoimmune disease, or a malignancy of blood cells such as a lymphoma or leukemia.
 Rarely, depending on location, lymph node enlargement may cause problems such as difficulty breathing, or compression of a blood vessel (for example, superior vena cava obstruction).

 Enlarged lymph nodes might be felt as part of a medical examination, or found on medical imaging.
 Features of the medical history may point to the cause, such as the speed of onset of swelling, pain, and other constitutional symptoms such as fevers or weight loss.
 For example, a tumour of the breast may result in swelling of the lymph nodes under the arms and weight loss and night sweats may suggest a malignancy such as lymphoma.

 In addition to a medical exam by a medical practitioner, medical tests may include blood tests and scans may be needed to further examine the cause.
 A biopsy of a lymph node may also be needed.